Shout with joy to the Lord, all you lands; lift up your voice, rejoice, and sing.

 The Parish Choir is open to all who wish to sing and share their talents in our parish music ministry.
 The largest choral ensemble at Church of the Holy Communion, this choir regularly sings for the 10:30 a.m. service on Sundays, offering the widest variety of choral literature from the great classics to spirituals; this choir also presents periodic major choral works with brass or chamber orchestra.
 The Parish Choir is comprised of adult and high school youth singers of all abilities and is augmented by staff singers.
 New members are encouraged and always welcomed.

 Comprised of professional singers and auditioned volunteers, the Motet Choir specializes in challenging choral literature of all styles of sacred music.
 Newcomers are always welcome, but a simple audition appointment is requested of all new members.
 The Motet Choir sings for the 10:30 a.m. service on the fouth Sunday of the month and for other special services and concerts throughout the season.

 Holy Communion Ringers

 Holy Communion Ringers is our handbell choir for adults and teens.
 Handbell ringing is a joyful, active way to provide beautiful music for worship, especially those that play another musical instrument and want to be active in the music ministry.
 These dedicated handbell ringers play a three-octave set of Schulmerich English handbells given to the parish by Harwell and Faye Allen.
-Some basic music-reading ability is helpful for membership.
+Some basic music-reading ability is helpful.
 The Holy Communion Ringers provide music for worship about every 4-6 weeks in addition to other seasonal liturgical offerings.